 If wiggling the cable causes your pedal's power to cut out, it could be do to a damaged power jack, corrosion, or dirt on the power jack contacts.

 Corrosion, dust, and exposure to humid conditions can make the jack dirty.
-You can clean it using a Gum Proxabrush go-between or similar interdental brush (a small brush that people wearing braces use to clean hard-to-reach parts of their teeth).
+You can clean the power jack using a Gum Proxabrush go-between or similar interdental brush (a small brush that people wearing braces use to clean hard-to-reach parts of their teeth).

 Turn off an unplug your pedal.
 Dip the brush in 70% or higher isopropyl alcohol.
 Tap the brush on the mouth of the bottle so that it is moist, but not dripping wet.
 Insert the brush into the power jack and clean the top side of the flat metal spring.
 Also clean the center pin.
 Move the brush in, out, and in circles.
 Repeat the process a few times with fresh isopropyl alcohol.